The Blues & Billie Armstrong 59

 At Main Street Liquors I bought a pint of Maker’s and set it in the passenger seat next to my mother’s old hatbox.

-In my mind I saw myself by the burn barrel in the backyard all those years ago, holding up the blue flowered sundress by the hangar, checking the other pocket and finding the J.R.
-Cole obituary my mother had clipped out of the July 18, 1969 issue of the Lupoyoma Call & Record.
-I remembered reading that scrap of paper and thinking I had found the truth—when I had only found the mask of a trick, a crime against the truth.
+In my mind I saw myself all those years ago by the burn barrel in the backyard, holding up the blue-flowered sundress by the hangar, checking the other pocket and finding the J.R.
+Cole obituary.
+I remembered reading that scrap of paper and thinking I had finally found the truth—when I had only found the mask of a trick, a crime against the truth.